World Trade Organization/Aid for Trade Internship

-Applications will be open until 15 November 2012.
-Applications received after this date will not be considered.
+Applications will be open between 8 and 22 February.
+Applications received outside this time will not be considered.

 Our internship training